 A perfect place to stop for a quick lunch, the Victorian Market Food Hall has numerous vendors selling both local eats and international fare.

 There is no shortage of bars in Inverness!
-We have already shared a few of our favorite places for a drink, but we have a few more tips for where travelers can find live traditional Scottish music, a dram of whisky or a proper pint of beer.
+However, we have a few spots to recommend where travelers can find live traditional Scottish music, a dram of whisky or a proper pint.

 MacGregor’s

 Unlike many Scottish pubs, MacGregor’s is bright and modern…and nearly always full of locals, laughter and live music.
-In fact, it’s our favorite spot for a traditional Sunday Session – but we like it any day of the week for the craft beer and pub eats.
+In fact, it’s our favorite spot for a traditional Sunday Session in Inverness.

 The Gellions